 Can parents agree to a child support amount without court involvement?

-Yes, parents can (and often do) reach a private agreement, but the court must approve it.
-The judge will review the agreement to ensure it complies with the Idaho Child Support Guidelines and serves the child’s best interests.
-Though courts give parents who can agree broad discretion.
+Yes, parents can reach a private agreement, but the court must approve it.
+The judge will review the agreement to ensure it complies with the Idaho Child Support Guidelines.
+Even if you agree, the legal process requires a formal order to make it official.
+This protects both parents and the children in the future.

 Does remarriage affect child support obligations in Idaho?

 It depends.
 Remarriage alone does not modify an existing child support order.
-A new spouse’s income is generally not included in the calculation.
-However, remarriage may affect household expenses and, for that reason, could become a relevant factor in a modification case.
-Our firm can help parents navigate child support modification cases.
+A new spouse’s income is generally not included.
+However, it may affect household expenses and could become a factor if someone asks to modify the support.
+Our team can help families going through modifications in Boise, ID.

 Are child support payments tax-deductible in Idaho?